-OverviewRed Wall is the Hajar Mountains which extend in an arc of bare limestone for some 700km through the United Arab Emirates and Oman.
+OverviewRed Wall is in the Hajar Mountains which extend in an arc of bare limestone for some 700km through the United Arab Emirates and Oman.
 The best known cliff is Jebel Misht in Oman, but there are huge amounts of unclimbed rock throughout the range.
 Much of this is on large rambling cliffs and rock quality is very variable.
 However established climbs tend to be on the best rock and can be very good.

 Red Wall is in Wadi Naqab, near Ras Al Khaimah in the UAE.
 It appears to have been formed by a massive rockfall leaving behind an almost completely vertical face with a large boulder field below.
 I first saw Red Wall, as I named it, in early 2009 hiking in the area.
 It struck me as the best wall I had seen in the UAE and I wanted to climb it.

 I later discovered that John Gregory and Dee McEnery were the first people to attempt a route on Red Wall some time in the late Nineties but were unable to complete the route because they lacked the gear needed to protect the wide cracks.
 John is a legend in UAE climbing having climbed hundreds of new routes over the years.

 Fly to Dubai, UAE.
 60-day Tourist Visas are available on arrival to citizens of many developed countries.
 Hire a 4WD car.
 Drive to Ras Al Khaimah (one hour) and approach as for Wadi Bih (see map or guidebook).
 Then: